muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --addext &lt;extension&gt;
-If you have a rom that Skyscraper doesn't even try to gather data for, it's probably because it has a file extension that isn't currently supported.
+If you have a rom that Skyscraper doesn't even try to gather data for, it might be because it has a file extension that isn't currently supported.
 This option allows you to temporarily add support for any file extension.
-If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version.
+If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --addext *.ext